andreasbergstrm/andreasbergstrm.github.io/README.md

 # [Project 4: K-Means Clustering for Customer Segmentation](https://github.com/andreasbergstrm/K-Means-Clustering-for-Customer-Segmentation)
 ## Overview
 * A short project where I used the unsupervised learning method K-Means clustering to segment customers at a large mall based on age and income data, and visualize the output.
-I also perform a exploratory data analysis to highlight further characteristics of the customers.
+* I also performed a exploratory data analysis to highlight further characteristics of the customers.

 ![](/images/customer_clustering.png)